CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 * Which services may be used for information exchange and data transmission?
 * What information may be given to whom?
 * Which services may not be used explicitly?
 * Which correspondence may be processed by e-mail?
-Is there a signature regulation for communication?
+Is a signature regulation planned for communication?
 * Which authentication methods are used for correspondence and data exchange?
 * Are digital signatures used?
-** Access Permissions ** If the teleworker needs to access the IT of the institution (for example, a server), it should first be determined which objects (eg data or IT) are actually needed for his tasks.
+** Access Permissions ** If the teleworker needs access to the IT of the institution (for example, a server), it should first be determined which objects (eg data or IT) are actually needed for his tasks.
 The required access and access rights should be assigned according to the stipulated requirements of the institution.

 ** Security measures for information exchange ** Information exchange in teleworking must be adequately secured.
 Confidential information must be transported safely.
 At least the following questions have to be answered: